IBMStreams/samples/General/LibertyStreamsProxy/README.md

 ### Build and upload the LibertyStreamsProxy server.

-From a terminal, login to your bluemix account.
-My logging in looks like...
+From a terminal, login to your bluemix account and set your target.
+Using my account, it looks like...

 ```
+$ bluemix login  -o siegenth@us.ibm.com -sso
-$ bluemix login  -o siegenth@us.ibm.com -s dev -sso
+$ bluemix target -o siegenth@us.ibm.com -s dev
 ````
 When prompted, follow directions for password.

-Change to the LibertyStreamsProxy directory and use invoke maven to build the proxy server, output will be in 'target' directory.
+Change to the LibertyStreamsProxy directory and invoke maven to install componets and build the proxy server, output will be in 'target' directory.

 ```
 cd ../LibertyProxyServer
+mvn -U initialize
 mvn clean install
 ```